The best hotels in Serengeti

 Park fees ($60/adult/day, $20/child) are usually included in lodge rates but confirm.
 Visa on arrival in Tanzania costs $50 (most nationalities).
 Yellow fever vaccination may be required depending on your route.
 Travel insurance with emergency evacuation coverage is essential.

-Serengeti's best neighborhoods
+Serengeti's best hotel regions

 The Serengeti is divided into distinct zones.
 The Central Seronera area has year-round wildlife.
 The Northern and Western corridors follow the migration.
 Your lodge location determines your experience.